datopian/playbook/issues-tasks/README.md

 ```

 All issues must be properly labelled:

-- Support issues must have a support label (indicating their support package)
+* Support issues must have a support label (indicating their support package).
-- All client related issues must have a client label (all colored #800080)
+* All client related issues must have a client label (all colored #800080).
-- Issues related to other, internal, projects need to be labelled accordingly
+* Issues related to other, internal, projects need to be labelled accordingly.
-- Contextual labels are encouraged:
+* Contextual labels are encouraged:
-  - 'Source' labels for support issues (e.g. client/sentry/uptime etc.)
+  * 'Source' labels for support issues (e.g. client/sentry/uptime etc.).
-  - 'Technical Debt', 'Bug' etc.
+  * 'Technical Debt', 'Bug' etc.

-Make sure you record relationships between issues, e.g.
+Make sure you record relationships between issues, e.g.:

-- Individual issues and their epics
+* Individual issues and their epics.
-- Support requests and their fixes
+* Support requests and their fixes.

 :::tip
 Use keywords such as 'parent of #...', 'child of #...', 'depends on #...' in the issue description to automatically create these relationships.
 :::

 ::: tip
-On Github (and Gitlab) you can create an issue template so this structure is always present.
+On Github (and GitLab) you can create an issue template so this structure is always present.
 :::

 ### Issue Naming